soonick/soonick.github.io/_drafts/introduction-to-assembly-blah-blah.md

 An instruction consists of an `opcode` and optionally 1 or more `operands`:

 ```
-MOV RAX,14  <---------------check if the syntax is correct
+mov rax, 60
 ```

 The code above is a single instruction.
-The opcode is `MOV` and it receives 2 operands `RAX` and `14`.
-What this instruction does is move the value `14` to the `RAX` register.
+The opcode is `mov` and it receives 2 operands `rax` and `60`.
+What this instruction does is move the value `60` to the `rax` register.

 ## Addressing modes

 One of the most fundamental things about assembly is knowing which addressing mode to use.
-An addressing mode is a way to specify which values are going to be use as operands of and instruction.
+An addressing mode is a way to specify which values are going to be use as operands for and instruction.

 The example I showed above, uses the `immediate addressing mode`:

 ```
-MOV RAX,14
+mov rax, 60
 ```

 This mode is very simple because there is no indirection.
-The `RAX` register will be set to `14`.
-Te value `14` is called an immediate constant.
+The `rax` register will be set to `60`.
+Te value `60` is called an immediate constant.
 Another simple addressing mode is the `register addressing mode`:

 ```
-MOV RAX,RBX
+mov rax,rbx
 ```

-In this case, the value in a registry is used. `RAX` will be set to whichever value is currently in `RBX`.
+In this case, the value in a registry is used. `rax` will be set to whichever value is currently in `rbx`.
 Things get a little more complicated very quickly:

 ```
-MOV RAX,(%RBX)
+mov rax,(%rbx)
 ```

-In this case we are still setting `RAX`.
-To find the value that is being set, we first need to go to `RAX`. `RAX` will contain a memory address.
+In this case we are still setting `rax`.
+To find the value that is being set, we first need to go to `rax`. `rax` will contain a memory address.
 Then we need to go to that memory address to find the value.

 ##### Picture of the memory stuff